HaploConduct/HaploConduct/README.md

 pairs).
 Thus, the input consists of both single-end and paired-end reads.

-SAVAGE offers two modes: SAVAGE-ref and SAVAGE-de-novo
+SAVAGE offers two modes: SAVAGE-ref and SAVAGE-de-novo.
+SAVAGE-ref is the more efficient option, while SAVAGE-de-novo gives slightly better results.
+Instructions for using these modes can be found below.

 ### SAVAGE-ref